 A Few Strategies

-Here’s great post that illustrates why email is so important.
+Here’s a great post that illustrates why email is so important.
 A few highlights:

 And here’s what Copyblogger has to say about why email is so durn effective.
 (Spoiler alert: Email is so much more personal than social.)